kalxas/rasdaman/doc/main/04_ql-guide.rst

        attributes to the variable;

-     - ``type`` - Type of the data values this variable contains relevant (and required) only for coordinate variables; allowed values are "byte", "char", "short", "ushort", "int", "uint", "float", and "double";
+     - ``type`` - Type of the data values this variable contains relevant (and required) for coordinate or non-data variables; allowed values are "byte", "char", "short", "ushort", "int", "uint", "float", and "double";

      - ``data`` - An array of data values for the variable relevant (and required) only for coordinate variables (as regular variables get their data values from the array to be encoded); the number of values must match the dimension extent;

+     If the variable name is not listed in the ``dimensions`` array and still has a ``data`` attribute, then it will be considered to be a non-data variable and will not be used for storing MDD band data; the ``data`` attribute is ignored in this case, so the value for it can be an empty JSON array ``[]``.

 - ``dimensions`` - An array of names for each dimension, e.g. ``["Lat","Long"]``.